albanie/mcnCrossModalEmotions/README.md

 <img src="emoVoxCeleb/figs/fear-train.jpg" width="200" /> <img src="emoVoxCeleb/figs/fear-heardTest.jpg" width="200" /> <img src="emoVoxCeleb/figs/fear-unheardTest.jpg" width="200" />

 Note that since the dataset is highly unbalanced, some of the emotions have very few samples.
-The speech model struggles most with sadness and fear.
-The remaining emotions (disgust and contempt) are rarely predicted by the teacher, so the curves don't provide much isnight.
+The remaining emotions (disgust and contempt) are rarely predicted by the teacher, so the curves don't provide much insight.